Progressive Update Guided Interdependent Networks for Single Image Dehazing: Progressive Update Guided Dehazing (PUG-D)

 The transmission map provides useful information about haze density, which helps in the proper dehazing of an image.
 We use the densely connected encoder-decoder network of~\cite{zhang2018densely} to estimate the transmission map.
-We train the transmission map estimation model using structural similarity (SSIM)~\cite{wang2004image} as a loss function instead of the mean-squared error (MSE) loss function. \cite{zhang2018densely} shows that use of SSIM loss gives sharper edges retaining structural information, which leads to reduction of halo artifacts, one of the main issues associated with image dehazing.
-Once the model is trained, we use it as a transmission map estimator while training the dehazing network and later during testing.
+We train the transmission map estimation model using structural similarity (SSIM)~\cite{wang2004image} as the loss function instead of the mean-squared error (MSE) loss function. \cite{zhang2018densely} shows that the use of SSIM loss gives sharper edges retaining structural information resulting in reduction of halo artifacts, one of the main issues associated with image dehazing.
+Once the model is trained, we use it as a transmission map estimator while training networks in the dehazing module, and later during testing.
+Note that the transmission map estimation does not employ any predefined image prior.